jcoglan/fargo/README.markdown

         (f response)))
       (yield))

-    ; We wrap our main program in a fiber to it can be suspended at will (define program (fiber ()
+    ; We wrap our main program in a fiber so it can be suspended at will (define program (fiber ()
       (define page (fiber-http-get "http://www.google.com/"))
       (puts page)))